Summary:

 Why Grigol Robakidze University is a Smarter Choice

-- Focused FMGE Support: Regular mock tests and preparation assistance increase passing chances for Indian students.
+- Focused FMGE Support: Structured mock tests and dedicated preparation guidance help improve success rates for Indian students.

-- Personalised Learning: Small batch sizes = more one-on-one time with faculty and clinical mentors.
+- Personalized Learning: Smaller batch sizes allow greater individual attention from faculty and clinical mentors.

-- Modern Infrastructure: Smart classrooms, simulation labs, and digital libraries boost learning outcomes.
+- Modern Infrastructure: Advanced facilities like smart classrooms, simulation labs, and digital libraries enhance overall learning.

-- Cost & Location Advantage: Affordable education in Georgia’s capital, giving access to better medical networks and lifestyle.
+- Cost & Location Advantage: Affordable education in Tbilisi provides access to better medical networks and a vibrant lifestyle.

 What Indian Students Should Do?